cfgnunes/numerical-methods-python/README.md

 Numerical methods implementation in Python.

-For the implementation in MATLAB, see [this repository](https://github.com/cfgnunes/numerical-methods-matlab).
+For the implementation in MATLAB/Octave, see [this repository](https://github.com/cfgnunes/numerical-methods-matlab).

 ## Getting Started